-- Reviewed the strategically salient characteristics of the College, its students, and its service area. - Informed constituency groups about the committee's progress. - Solicited input and feedback on the plan from the Academic Senate, the other constituency groups, and individuals throughout the College community. - Considered the implications of the draft District Strategic Plan. - Developed a recommended set of institutional Quantitative Effectiveness Indicators (QEIs; see Quantitative Effectiveness Measures section below). - Developed and refined a set of Strategic Directions, Goals, and Objectives based on discussion and analysis of all the information collected. - Identified a responsible point person or group, a tentative timeline, and a set of suggested actions for each objective (see documents 01.03.01-01.03.13).
+- o Developmental Budgets/Fiscal Plan - Revisited the 2007 EMP Goals and other elements. - Reviewed the current cycle of planning and program review documentation for recurring issues and themes. - Reviewed the strategically salient characteristics of the College, its students, and its service area. - Informed constituency groups about the committee's progress. - Solicited input and feedback on the plan from the Academic Senate, the other constituency groups, and individuals throughout the College community. - Considered the draft District Strategic Plan. - Developed a recommended set of institutional Quantitative Effectiveness Indicators (QEIs; see Quantitative Effectiveness Measures section below). - Developed and refined a set of Strategic Directions, Goals, and Objectives based on discussion and analysis of all the information collected. - Identified a responsible point person or group, a tentative timeline, and a set of suggested actions for each objective.

-The Committee received input and feedback from the Academic Senate, the Classified Senate, the Student Senate, the management team, and the rest of the College community in four cycles:
+The Committee received input and feedback from the Academic Senate, the other constituency groups, and the rest of the College community in four cycles:

 - In September 2009, the recommended QEIs were presented by Committee members to the Academic Senate, the Classified Senate, the Student Senate, and the management team for questions and feedback. - In November 2009, Committee members facilitated workshops in meetings of the four constituency groups.
 Participants reviewed the recommended Strategic Directions and Goals, and recorded ideas for concrete steps the College should take in pursuing the Goals. - In March 2010, the President distributed the latest draft EMP (including Strategic Directions, Goals, Objectives, Timelines, Point Persons, and Suggested Actions) and the recommended QEIs with baselines and targets to all College employees and to student leadership with a request for feedback.
 In addition, Committee members made presentations to meetings of the four constituency groups.
 Members answered questions and encouraged each audience to send feedback to their constituency representatives or to the chair of the Committee.
-In addition, Committee members held two open forums-one evening and one morning-to give everyone an additional opportunity to ask questions and offer feedback. - The Accreditation Liaison Officer distributed the final recommended draft of the EMP to all College employees and to student leadership for one more round of feedback in April 2010.
-Committee members also made one more round of presentations to meetings of the four constituency groups (see documents 01.04.01-01.04.12).
+In addition, Committee members held two open forums-one evening and one morning-to give everyone an additional opportunity to ask questions and offer feedback. - The President distributed the final recommended draft of the EMP to all College employees and to student leadership for one more round of feedback in April 2010.
+Committee members also made one more round of presentations to meetings of the four constituency groups.

 The Committee seriously considered all feedback received in each cycle, and made changes as appropriate to strengthen the plan.
 It then submitted the final version to the President, who approved the Educational Master Plan on May 17, 2010.
-The approved EMP is composed of the following sections: